datadawg-11/blockchain-developer-final-project/README.md

 ### Front End
 - Front end is using vanilla HTML and javascript
 - Currently using WSL so open `http://172.29.12.39:5500/` otherwise i think it would be `http://localhost:3000`
+- In dapp.js file, change the constant `votingAddress` to the locally deployed address on the local testnet

 ## Tech Stack | Libraries | Frameworks
 - Solidity for Smart Contract